-At Doganaccia there is the “Amerigo Colò” ski school, assisted by masters with many years of experience and thanks to which everyone can learn to ski or perfect their style, from the smallest to the biggest ones.
+At Doganaccia there is the “Amerigo Colò” ski school, assisted by instructors with many years of experience and thanks to which everyone can learn how to ski or perfect their style, whatever their age.

 Since 2000 the ski school is dedicated to Amerigo Colò.
-Among its historical founders in 1961 we find Zeno Colò, who worked in the early 60s at Doganaccia for a few years, Giampiero Danti today mayor of Abetone and just Amerigo who remained always tied in our station and missed at the end of the nineties.
+Among its historical founders in 1961 we find Zeno Colò, who worked in the early 60s at Doganaccia for a few years, Giampiero Danti today major of Abetone and just Amerigo who remained always tied in our station and missed at the end of the Nineties.

 Thanks to the high professionalism guaranteed by the qualifications achieved by our masters in various disciplines and by collaborators as alpine and environmental guides, we are able to offer a wide range of services and activities, to meet every need: private lessons, collective, competition and top class, freeride, ski touring, snowshoeing, ski mountaineering.